STKtoken/smart-contract-tips/ReducingGasFees.md

 Whenever our code need to access storage variables through resetting a value or altering a value in storage, we make use of this structure.
 The precise amount of gas it saves would depend on your contract.

+# Optimization at the cost of readability

+Optimization done is often at the expense of readability.
+In other words, you pay less for execution, but your code becomes slightly less readable.

+Our `timeout` variable was used to determine whether the channel was in the contest period.
+It would be set when the channel is initialized, and determine the number of blocks between our closing and settling period.

+To change the length of the contest period, this would require changing the `timeout` variable.
+It would have been possible to deploy a new library for the different timeouts we wanted to use.
+For instance, for testing purposes, the timeout is often set to 2, whereas the app implementation is set to 10.
+Removing this variable would have saved about 20000 units of gas.
+However, this would be incredibly confusing if the core channel library code had changed.
+We would have to push multiple versions of the code onto the chain and distinguish which contract maps to which timeout length.
+This would lead to more confusion and increase the chance of errors, so we opted to not make this change.

 # Use of Libraries

 If your code requires instantiation of data objects or structures that are identical, you may want to use Libraries to help you more efficiently instantiate.
 In our code examples, we make use of `STKChannelLibrary` to instantiate `STKChannel`.